arshadkazmi42/validate-npm-token/README.md

 sh validate.sh ba32c715-b153-4b18-85dc-4450b5aed924
 ```

-It will return user details in reponse.
+It will return user details in response.
 Below is a sample response

 ```
 {